primeau/Larn/README.md

 - missile char stays visible sometimes
 - cell shows in previous location when descending H -> V1
 - monsters can get trapped on edge of screen in wizard mode
-- going up/down stairs can drop you onto a closed door, monster
 - if you delete numbers (in bank, etc) to 0, you can't enter new numbers
-- blindness is generally broken
+* blindness is generally broken
   - go blind, move to a known place, kill a monster = black spot
   - cells not revealed when blind
   - monster identification when blind is unreliable
-- no zzzzap you have been teleported?
 - show what was worn/wielded?
 - exiting bank before a deposit/withdraw/etc message is done locks the keyboard
 - strextra can get out of balance?